Cold Water Vs Warm Water: Which One Should I Drink?

 Cold Water Vs Warm Water: During the sweltering summer months, a considerable number of individuals lean towards blending cold water with their usual room-temperature water in an attempt to quench their thirst.
 However, medical professionals strongly discourage the consumption of cold water regardless of the intensity of one’s cravings.
 Contrary to popular belief, they advocate for the consumption of lukewarm water instead.

 Observably, health-conscious individuals often opt for warm water over its chilled counterpart, a choice driven by the myriad of benefits warm water offers to the body.
 The question, however, is when should you drink cold water and what is the right time to drink warm water.
-To clear up your confusion, we will discuss the right time to cold water and drink warm water and its benefits.
+To clear up your confusion, we will discuss the right time for cold water vs warm water and its benefits.

 Advertisement